derekeder/derekeder.com/_posts/blog/2024-06-29-electrifying-our-old-oak-park-home-one-year-in.md

 <p><img class='img-responsive' src='/images/blog/one-year-in/eia-energy-projection.png' alt='US EIA Annual Energy Outlook shows relatively stable energy prices thru 2050'></p>
 <p class="text-center"><em>US EIA Annual Energy Outlook for Electricity (nom cents/kWh) vs Gas price at Henry Hub (nom $/MMBtu)</em></p>

-Using the change in these numbers I can calculate what we would spend on our all electric home vs what my bills would have been with no change (a mix of both gas and electric) and sum up the savings between the two.
+Using the change in these numbers I can calculate what we would spend on our all electric home (with the lower all-electric heating rate) vs what my bills would have been with no change (a mix of both gas and electric) and sum up the savings between the two.

-Based on this projection, we’ll get our money back some time in **2040 (16 years)** and continue to make money after that:
+Based on this projection, we’ll get our money back some time in **2037 (13 years)** and continue to make money after that:

 <p><img class='img-responsive' src='/images/blog/one-year-in/scenario-1-savings.png' alt='Cumulative savings per year assuming stable energy prices'></p>
 <p class="text-center"><em>Cumulative savings per year assuming stable energy prices</em></p>